 The School adopts an annual budget for its general fund, as required by the Florida Statutes.
 The budget is legally adopted by management of the School and its Board.
 A budgetary comparison schedule has been included as part of the required supplementary information.
-The budgetary comparison schedules show four columns: 1) the original budget as adopted by the Board, 2) the final budget as amended by the Board, 3) the actual resources, charges and ending balances in the general fund, and 4) the variance between the final budget and the actual resources and charges.
+The budgetary comparison schedules show three columns: 1) the original and final budget as adopted by the Board, 2) the actual resources, charges and ending balances in the general fund, and 3) the variance between the final budget and the actual resources and charges.